Badgerati/Pode.Web/docs/Tutorials/Elements/Table.md

 ### Paginate

 You can set a table to support paging by passing `-Paginate`.
-This will auto-paginate the table data into pages of 20 items, which can also be configured via `-PageAmount`.
+This will auto-paginate the table data into pages of 20 items, which can also be configured via `-PageSize`.

 ### Sort